siczju/siczju/README.md

   ##  _Hi!
 I'm Júlio César 🌑 Welcome!_
-- 💻 _Currently i'm in the first year of computer course at IFPR - Londrina_ <br>
+- 💻 _Currently i'm in the second year of computer course at IFPR - Londrina_ <br>
 - 🛠️ _I'm currently focused on the JavaScript language_ <br/>

 ### _Technologies I usually use in my daily:_